bdelbosc/tcsv2png/README.txt

 DESCRIPTION
 -----------

-tcsv2png uses gnuplot to convert a csv file with a time column format %H:%m:%S into a chart in png format.
+tcsv2png uses gnuplot to convert a csv file with a time column (HH:MM:SS format) into a png chart.

 It scales the data to show all of the data sets in the same png chart.

 You can select the columns of interest.
-The tool uses gnuplot to generate the chart, so you can customize the script to your need.
+You can customize the generated gnuplot script to your need.

 CSV_FILE: a csv file with TAB or semicolon fields separator
 COL0:     the column indice that contains the time formated H:M:S